dxc-technology/about-devops-dojo/blog/_posts/2020-10-04-vsm-and-kaizen-modules-added.md

-Following the positive community reaction to the launch of the Online DevOps Dojo, we are pleased to announce we have added two more modules to the dojo
+Following the positive community reaction to the launch of the Online DevOps Dojo, we are pleased to announce we have added two more modules to the dojo:

 * Value Stream Mapping
 * DevOps Kaizen